Majdi-Thabet/-web-based-QuizApp/README.md

-this is a basic quiz app
+This is a basic quiz app